macdonst/push-workshop-eu-2017/module1.md

 ### Create a new Project
 1. Create a PhoneGap project using the PhoneGap CLI.
 For example:

-        $ phonegap create pgpush --template phonegap-app-star-track
+        $ phonegap create pgpush --template https://github.com/phonegap/phonegap-app-star-track-push

-   We'll be using the `phonegap-app-star-track` project as our template to provide base functionality.
+   We'll be using the `phonegap-app-star-track-push` project as our template to provide base functionality.

 2. Navigate into the newly created project folder:

         $ cd pgpush

 ### Run the Initial Application
 1. Serve the app using the PhoneGap CLI.
 Type `$ phonegap serve`.
 You will receive the server address the app is being hosted on in the output received in the console (`192.168.1.11:3000` in this example):